inverno-io/inverno-mods/inverno-http-server/README.md

 };
 ```

-In the above example, if a client sends a payload in the request, the server responds with the number of characters of each string received or it responds `0` if the request payload is empty.
+In the above example, if a client sends a payload in the request, the server responds with the number of characters of each string received, or it responds `0` if the request payload is empty.
 As before, request body is processed as a flow of data.

 #### Raw